stanleyhi8888/Aorus-Elite-Z390-Opencore-EFI/README.md

 Sleep & wake : unable to change internal bluetooth header directly under the main XHCI controller, need to apply SSDT-GRPW.aml to make USB turned off in order to enable sleep (which means you gotta press the power button everytime to wake it)

+# Things to beware #

++ [MemoryAllocation.efi](https://github.com/stanleyhi8888/Aorus-Elite-Z390-Opencore-EFI/blob/master/EFI/OC/Drivers/MemoryAllocation.efi) is mandatory for all z390 boards.
+Without this, iGPU cannot be enabled properly.

++ CFG must be unlocked in advance.
+Since this board doesn't have any BIOS options related to it, I turned to [this approach](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/extras/msr-lock) instead.

++ For every Opencore updates, be sure to use the [comparer](https://github.com/corpnewt/OCConfigCompare) to check if your config.plist meets the correct format.

++ DevirtualiseMmio should be set to False, since the KASLR injection method can easily lead to booting failures.
+Instead, paired with [MemoryAllocation.efi](https://github.com/stanleyhi8888/Aorus-Elite-Z390-Opencore-EFI/blob/master/EFI/OC/Drivers/MemoryAllocation.efi), I am able to boot perfectly with **boot-args** _slide=1_.

 # References #

 [Best guide ever!](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/)